 Coral Harbour project

-Another example is the Coral Harbour project in the Bahamas.
+Another example of how we share knowledge is the Coral Harbour project in the Bahamas.
 Van Oord was called in to overhaul various marine bases so that they could accommodate new vessels acquired by the Royal Bahamas Defence Force.
 The client, local authorities, interest groups and Van Oord decided together to transfer coral along one of the access channels to a suitable location.
-Initial monitoring revealed that after one year, over 90% of the more than one thousand transferred corals had survived – an impressive survival rate.
+Initial monitoring revealed that after one year, over 90% of the more than one thousand corals transferred had survived – an impressive survival rate.
 Van Oord itself also initiated a coral-breeding pilot project using its innovative ReefGuard.
 Our cooperation with Wageningen University and various local parties has allowed us to share important expertise and best practices.